-(7.)
-Miles L. Berger retired from the Board of Trustees on June 8, 2017.
+(5.)
+James E. Dalton retired from the Board of Trustees on June 13, 2018.
 All unvested and outstanding stock awards were cancelled upon his retirement.

-(8.)
+(6.)
 Elliot J. Sussman, M.D. resigned from the Board of Trustees on March 21, 2018.
-All unvested and outstanding stock awards, including those reflected in the table above, were fully cancelled upon his resignation.
+All unvested and outstanding stock awards were cancelled upon his resignation.

-In June, 2017, the Compensation Committee reviewed selected peer group data to assess the competitiveness of our Independent Trustee compensation.
-This peer group was updated based on analysis and feedback from our outside consultant, and five additional peer companies were added to our review.
+In June, 2018, the Compensation Committee reviewed selected peer group data to assess the competitiveness of our Independent Trustee compensation.
+This peer group was updated based on analysis and feedback from our outside consultant, and one additional peer company was added to our review.

-The data was prepared by the human resource personnel of our Advisor The selected peer group included companies comparable to us based upon the following criteria: (i) total assets (selected companies with 2016 year-end total assets ranging from \$141 million to \$1.4 billion), and; (ii) scope of operations (selected companies with investments in commercial real estate).
-The selected peer group included the following companies: Agree Realty
+The data was prepared by the human resource personnel of our Advisor The selected peer group included companies comparable to us based upon the following criteria: (i) total assets (selected companies with 2017 year-end total assets ranging from \$243 million to \$1.5 billion), and; (ii) scope of operations (selected companies with investments in commercial real estate).
+The selected peer group included the following companies: Agree Realty Corp., BRT Apartments (formerly BRT Realty Trust), Care Trust REIT, Condor (formerly Supertel Hospitality), First Real Estate Investment Trust of NJ, Four Corners Properties Trust, Getty Realty Corp., Gladstone

-Corp., BRT Realty Trust (now BRT Apartments), Care Trust REIT, Condor (formerly Supertel Hospitality), First Real Estate Investment Trust of NJ, Four Corners Properties Trust, Getty Realty Corp., Gladstone Commercial Corp., LTC Properties, Inc., Monmouth Real Estate Investment Corp., One Liberty Properties, Inc., UMH Properties, Inc. and Wheeler REIT.
+Commercial Corp., LTC Properties, Inc., Monmouth Real Estate Investment Corp., One Liberty Properties, Inc., Sotherly (formerly MHI Hospitality), Stratus Properties, UMH Properties, Inc. and Wheeler REIT.

-During 2017, each Independent Trustee was paid annual compensation of \$20,000 for service on the Board of Trustees.
+During 2018, each Independent Trustee was paid annual compensation of \$20,000 for service on the Board of Trustees.
 In addition, each Independent Trustee was paid \$1,000 for attendance in person at each regular meeting of the Board of Trustees, or \$500 for telephonic participation.
 An additional \$500 was paid for participation in each Committee meeting or special meeting of the Board of Trustees.

-During 2017, (i) Miles L. Berger, through his retirement in June, 2017, was compensated an additional \$1,089 for his service as Lead Trustee, \$545 for his position as Nominating & Governance Committee Chairman, and \$2,000 for meeting fees; (ii) Elliot J. Sussman, M.D., Chairman of the Compensation Committee during 2017, was compensated an additional \$1,250 for his service in that capacity, \$1,250 for his service as a member of the Audit Committee and \$9,500 for meeting fees; (iii) James E. Dalton, Jr., was compensated an additional \$5,000 for his position as Chairman of the Audit Committee and \$8,500 for meeting fees; (iv) Robert F. McCadden, Lead Trustee effective in June, 2017, was compensated an additional \$1,411 for his services in that capacity, \$705 for his position as Nominating & Governance Committee Chairman effective June, 2017, \$1,250 for his services as a member of the Audit Committee and \$8,500 for meeting fees, (iv) Robert F. McCadden, Lead Trustee effective in June, 2017, \$1,250 for his services as a member of the Audit Committee and \$8,500 for meeting fees, (iv) Robert F. McCadden, Lead Trustee effective June, 2017, \$1,250 for his services as a member of the Audit Committee and \$8,500 for meeting fees, (iv) Robert F. McCadden, Lead Trustee effective June, 2017, \$1,250 for his services as a member of the Audit Committee and \$8,500 for meeting fees, and; (v).
-Michael Allan Domb, elected to our Board of Trustees effective as of December, 2017, was compensated an additional \$1,000 for meeting fees.
+During 2018:

+Gayle L. Capozzalo, who was elected to our Board of Trustees in March, 2018, was compensated \$979 for her services as the Compensation Committee Chairman, \$1,024 for her services as a member of the Audit Committee and \$8,000 for meeting fees.

+Michael Allan Domb was compensated \$106 for his services as a temporary member of the Audit Committee (effective June 15 through July 15, 2018), and \$3,500 for meeting fees.

+Robert F. McCadden, Lead Trustee, was compensated \$2,500 for his services in that capacity, \$1,250 as Nominating & Governance Committee Chairman, \$2,767 for his services as Audit Committee Chairman (commencing in June, 2018), \$558 for his services as a member of the Audit Committee (prior to becoming the Audit Committee Chairman) and \$10,500 for meeting fees.

+James P. Morey, who was elected to our Board of Trustees in July, 2018, was compensated \$579 for his services as a member of the Audit Committee and \$4,000 for meeting fees.

+James E. Dalton, who retired from our Board of Trustees in June, 2018, was compensated \$2,233 for his services as Audit Committee Chairman, and \$2,500 for meeting fees.

+Elliot J. Sussman, M.D., who resigned from our Board of Trustees in March, 2018, was compensated \$313 for his services as Chairman of the Compensation Committee, \$312 for his services as a member of the Audit Committee and \$2,500 for meeting fees.

 All travel expenses incurred in connection with their duties as Trustees were reimbursed to the Trustees.

-There were no outstanding options or DERs in 2017 and therefore none of our Trustees benefited from the dividend equivalents on DERs during 2017.